zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 A “treaty” (treaty) is a written, formal agreement between two or more countries that are in some sort of war or fighting between or  among the countries.
 So, a “peace treaty” would be a treaty that leads to peac e.
 After the two great World Wars of the twentieth century, there were peace tre aties among the countries who were fighting.
 Hilary says, “I hate to think wh at their conditions will be for an armistice.”

-A “condition” is something that you have to agree t o when you sign an agreement.
+A “condition” is something that you have to agree to when you sign an agreement.
 Often in business English we’ll talk abo ut “terms and conditions.”
 “Terms” refers to the meaning of things in the agre ement, the definition of certain words or phrases in an agreement.
 “Conditions” are the things that you have to do in order to carry out or in order to be part of the agreement.

 An “armistice” (armistice) is the same as a peace t reaty or a truce.
 It’s an agreement to stop fighting.
 For many years in the U nited States, November 11th was celebrated as Armistice Day, in honor of the en d of the fighting in World War I. We changed the name – now we call it “Veterans D ay.”
 A “veteran” is a man or a woman who has fought in a war.
 Hilary says, “This  war has dragged on for so long.”
 “So long” here means very long.
 “To drag (dr ag) on” is a two-word phrasal verb meaning to last a very long time.

 Vladimir says, “I suspect they feel the same as we do.
 If we make a conciliatory gesture, I think they will respond in kind.”
 A “con ciliatory (conciliatory) gesture (gesture)” is an attempt to make someone feel less angry, to calm someone down, to do something nice for someone with whom yo u have some disagreement or argument.
-Vladimir thinks that if t hey do that, if they make a conciliatory gesture, their enemies will respond in  kind.
+Vladimir thinks that if they do that, if they make a conciliatory gesture, their enemies will respond in  kind.
 “In kind” here means in the same way.

 Hilary says, “Do you really think so?
 Won’t we come  off as weak?”
 The expression “to come off as” something means to appe ar in a particular way, to be thought of or perceived in a certain way.
 Usually, but not always, I think we use this expression when the something that you come of f as is a negative quality.
 Here it would be coming off as being “weak” (weak),  meaning not strong.
 That’s